Little Lakes Valley Trail Chain of Lakes, California, USA

 - National Forest

-Fish Species Found at Little Lakes Valley Trail Chain of Lakes
+What Kind of Fish Are in Little Lakes Valley Trail Chain of Lakes?

 - Brook Trout